 The most common cause of yellowing leaves among Money Trees is improper soil moisture, particularly from watering the plant too frequently.
 Your Money Tree prefers deep but infrequent watering when the soil volume is 50-75% dry.
 When watering your Money Tree, be sure you provide enough water so that liquid flows from the drainage hole at the bottom of the pot and into the saucer.

 It’s extremely important to discard any excess water in the saucer and not to let your plant sit in any standing water.
 Money Trees don’t like “wet feet,” which will cause the roots to rot and lead to the eventual death of the plant.
 Yellow and browning leaves are the first sign that root rot may be occurring.

-Low humidity and dry soil cause leaves to droop and brown on their edges, later followed by entire yellowing, browning, and shedding.
-Your Money Tree will appreciate a boost in humidity from regular misting, a humidifier, or the use of a pebble tray.
+Low humidity and dry soil can cause leaves to droop and brown on their edges, which can later be followed by entire leaves turning yellow, brown, or shed completely.
+Your Money Tree will appreciate a boost in humidity from regular misting using a mister, a humidifier, or the use of a pebble tray.
 To learn how to increase the humidity for your houseplants, check out our blog.

 Is your Money Tree producing new growth?
 If there is new growth on your plant and the yellowing leaves are older, particularly at the bottom of the plant, this yellowing is natural.
 Your plant sheds its old leaves and sends energy to new growth.